 The outbreak of COVID-19 has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
-On April 1, 2020, the Company temporarily suspended its operations in British Columbia for good practices in relation to public health measures and out of concern for the Company's employees and out of respect for the Company's Indigenous partners and other local communication members who were concerned about the introduction of the virus to the area from outsiders travelling to the Bralorne Gold Project.
+On April 1, 2020, the Company temporarily suspended its operations in British Columbia for good practices in relation to public health measures and out of concern for the Company's employees and out of respect for the Company's Indigenous partners and other local community members who were concerned about the introduction of the virus to the area from outsiders travelling to the Bralorne Gold Project.
 On May 26, 2020, the Company announced that it had re-commenced drilling operations with new protocols and practices in place to abide by the public health regulations and guidelines.
 The duration and impact of the COVID-19 pandemic is unclear at this time and as a result it is not possible for management to estimate the severity of the impact it may have on the financial results and operations of the Company in future periods.
 It is management's assumption that the Company will continue to operate as a going concern.
-Based on current legislation, as of December 31, 2020, the Company is required to spend approximately \$11,000,000 to be spent by December 31, 2021 in connection with its flow-through offerings (December 31, 2019 - \$3,158,000).
 On July 7, 2020, the Department of Finance proposed to extend the flow-through funds spend period and the look-back rule by one year, including extending the filing requirement for the Part XII.6 tax for the same period.
-Proposed amendments to enact these proposals were published on December 16, 2020, but have not been enacted as of December 31, 2020.
-Assuming the extension is enacted as proposed, the Corporation will be required to spend \$11,000,000 of flow-through funds by December 31, 2022, instead of December 31, 2021.
+The amendments to enact these proposals were enacted on June 29, 2021.
+As of December 31, 2021, the Company was to be required to spend approximately \$897,000 to be spent by December 31, 2022 in connection with its flow-through offerings (December 31, 2020 - \$11,000,000).
+The remaining amount was fully spent during January of 2022.